The Financial Stress a Simple Document Could Have Prevented

 What many people do not realize is that a will alone does not avoid probate.
 Probate is the legal process of settling someone’s estate after they die, and it can take many months — sometimes more than a year — to complete.
 During that time, families often cannot fully access the deceased person’s money or property.

 In my friend’s case, her father left her his house.
-But because the property still had to go through probate, she could not immediately access his bank accounts or other assets.
+But because the property still had to go through probate, she could not immediately access the equity in his house.
 For over a year, she had to use her own money to pay the mortgage, insurance, taxes, and maintenance on the home just to keep the property from falling into foreclosure.

 Probate can also be expensive.